TSOptics/react-optics-docs/docs/API/methods/focusMany().md

 ---

-From an optic focused on an object, this method allows you to derive optics for multiple properties of the object.
+This method allows you to derive optics for multiple properties of an object in a single expression.

 ```ts
 const onState = createStore({ name: 'Leo', age: 32, married: false });